Tiimmii/lendsqr-fe-test/README.md

   <img src='example_images/4.png'/>
 </p>
 <p>
-  On Mobile devices Dashboard options from the right have been moved to a dropdown box when the dropdown icon is clicked
+  On Mobile devices Dashboard options from the right have been moved to a dropdown box when the dropdown icon is clicked<br/>
   <img src='example_images/5.png'/>
 </p>